 Crystals were valued in ancient Egypt as talismans with powers to prevent aging.
 It should be noted that from inscriptions and statues.

-King Akhenaten may have suffered from various disorders and struggled with his own physical and mental abnormalities, people have often used quartz crystals for their healing powers in ancient and modern times including pharaohs.
+King Akhenaten may have suffered from various disorders and struggled with his own physical and mental abnormalities, people have often used clear quartz crystals for their healing powers in ancient and modern times including pharaohs.

 The pair of obelisks that stood behind Karnak temple in ancient Amarna was built with quartz stones inside them to protect residents and generate energy by harnessing the power of the heavens and the sun (Aten).